rsarai/hq/README.md

 [HPI](https://github.com/karlicoss/HPI) got me inspired and I'm trying to play with the idea in smaller scale for myself.

 # What is this?
-- This is a interface to deal with all the data that I wanna keep.
+- This is an interface to deal with all the data that I wanna keep.
 The main functionality is in `hq/views`.

 ### Notes